cakephp/docs/en/tutorials-and-examples/cms/database.rst

 Now that we have CakePHP installed, let's set up the database for our :abbr:`CMS (Content Management System)` application.
-If you haven't already done so, create an empty database for use in this tutorial, with a name of your choice, e.g.
+If you haven't already done so, create an empty database for use in this tutorial, with the name of your choice such as ``cake_cms``.
-``cake_cms``.
 If you are using MySQL/MariaDB, you can execute the following SQL to create the necessary tables: